What is 65% of 80? A practical guide to Percentages and Their Applications

 Expanding on Percentage Concepts: Understanding Ratios and Proportions

 Percentages are intrinsically linked to ratios and proportions.
-A ratio expresses the relationship between two quantities, while a proportion shows the equality of two ratios.
+Also, a ratio expresses the relationship between two quantities, while a proportion shows the equality of two ratios.
 Understanding these concepts helps in solving more complex percentage problems.
-For instance, the problem "65% of 80" can be viewed as a proportion:

 65/100 = x/80